The Bankrate promise

 You’re also charged interest on the unpaid balance, which compounds daily.
 The rate is set each quarter and is based on the federal short-term rate, plus an additional 3 percent.

 If you owe taxes and don’t file your return on time, you’ll be charged a penalty for failing to file.
-This is usually five percent of the tax owed for each month or part of a month your return is late.
-This penalty is also capped at 25 percent
+This is usually 5 percent of the tax owed for each month or part of a month your return is late.
+This penalty is also capped at 25 percent.

-This is the case if you qualified for federal help in buying your health care coverage through the health insurance marketplace or exchange.
-If advance payments of the ACA premium tax credit were made for you, your spouse, or a dependent who obtained such marketplace medical coverage, that amount must be reported by filing a Form 1040 tax return and Form 8962, Premium Tax Credit.
+If you have health care coverage as required by the Affordable Care Act, also known as ACA or “Obamacare,” you might need to file a return.Specifically, this will be the case if you qualified for federal help in buying your health care coverage through the health insurance marketplace or exchange.
+If advance payments of the ACA premium tax credit were made for you, your spouse or a dependent who obtained such marketplace medical coverage, that amount must be reported by filing a Form 1040 tax return and Form 8962, Premium Tax Credit.

 This will ensure that you got the appropriate tax credit in advance.
 If you received too much premium help, you’ll have to repay it when you file your return.
 If you did not get enough, you can collect the extra when you file.